shoma-mano/maests/README.md

 # This package is inspired by [maestro-ts](https:/google.com)

-# mests

-You can write Maestro flows in TypeScript.

 # ✅ Features

+・You can write Maestro flows in TypeScript.
 ・Break down Flow into smaller, reusable modules
 ・Automatically load environment variables from .env
 ・No need to use runScript or runFlow anymore